Brandon-Rozek/website/content/blog/value-shift.md

 list of possible states, when we are interacting with the environment, we can filter out impossible transitions until we get to a single possibility.
-However, there's no guarentee that this will occur.
+However, there's no guarantee that this will occur.
 Also the initial belief state may be infinitely long.

 Another way that we can hope to tackle this issue